 If someone believes to change the world for better through the arts;

 If someone is looking for life changing experience;

 then definitely this person should join Citz.

-  What has been your favourite moment with CC so far?
+What has been your favourite moment with Citz so far?

 Every workshop has been so far a fantastic and unique experience.
 I also love coming to Citz Members Meetings every three months.
 They are like big family gatherings – apart from the fact that there are no arguments and everyone is happy to see each other.
 But my favourite moment was working with the residents of the Bristol Cardboard Camp.
 The whole event was unforgettable and I had the time of my life over there.